lilycalre/Align-AV-HuBERT/README.md

-# av_hubert_alignment
+# Align-AV-HuBERT
 Inference code and models are provided.
 Training code will be released soon.

-# Align-AV-HuBERT

 ## Introduction
 Align-AV-HuBERT, which eneable the model for simultaneous audio-visual temporal alignment and